douglas86/ci-pp5-property/README.md

 #### [Setting up on Heroku](#deployment)

+Description

 - When creating your app on Heroku, I created two separate apps from one repository
 - Reason for that, it will be easier to manage as I can keep the code separate from one another

+React setup

 - Head on over to the [Heroku Dashboard](https://dashboard.heroku.com/apps) to Log in
 - Once you are Logged in, start by Creating the React app first
 - by clicking on the New button on the right-hand side
 - Then click on Create new app
-- Enter the new apps name I called mine ci-pp5-property-v2-react bear in mind that app names are unique in Heroku
+- Enter the new apps name, I called mine ci-pp5-property-v2-react bear in mind that app names are unique in Heroku
 - Enter the Region were you want it deployed, clicking on the region that is closest to you
 - You only have two options either the United States or Europe
 - Click on Create app the app will then be created
+- You only need to create one environment variable for React
+- Head on over to the settings tab
+- Scroll down until you see config vars
+- click reveal config vars
+- type in the key value pair that you want
+- for the key type: REACT_APP_NODE_ENV
+- for the value type: production
+- This environment variable is used for React to determine what environment they are on
+- when in production, it will use the heroku api for server requests
+- when in development, it will use the local api for server requests
 - That is all we need to do for the React Heroku app as the rest will be done on the command line

+API setup

 - Now we need to create the second app the API
 - Go back to the Heroku Dashboard and click on the New button on the right-hand side